RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/shared/core/trackers.md

  | current_slot_values() -> Dict[Text, Any]
 ```

-Return the currently set values of the slots
+Return the currently set values of the slots.

 #### get\_slot